On October 4, 2016, Google announced a new $69 (not $35) Chromecast device: Chromecast Ultra.

 - Optional Ethernet port in the power adapter.
 So, the bundled power adapter is like the official $15 Ethernet adapter for Chromecast.

 In short, if you own a 4K TV with HDR support, or plan to get a 4K TV in next a few months, Chromecast Ultra is a better choice than Chromecast 2nd gen.

 If you don’t own a 4K TV and will not own it in next a few months, Chromecast 2nd Gen probably is sufficient for you.
-But if you need faster connection, you can consider to get the $15 Ethernet adapter, or upgrade to Chromecast Ultra.
+But if you need a faster connection, you can consider to get the $15 Ethernet adapter, or upgrade to Chromecast Ultra.

 Please note, most TVs made in 2015 and before may not support HDR.
-If you are planning to buy a new TV, you should check and buy a HDR-ready TV(e.g., this one) to enjoy HDR contents.
+If you are planning to buy a new TV, you should check and buy an HDR-ready TV(e.g., this one) to enjoy HDR contents.

 Chromecast Ultra works with Google Home